John Lockcuff – Laryngeal Cancer Patient Story

 Having suffered from heartburn and acid reflux his whole life, John began treatment for those symptoms.
 After a month, there was still no relief, so his primary care doctor sent him to an ear, nose, and throat specialist.

 A PET/CT scan showed that John’s cancer was isolated to the voice box.
-Kenneth Glaser, MD, radiation oncologist, and Ajay Kumar, MD, UPMC Hillman Cancer Center in Williamsport, created a personalized treatment plan for John, including chemotherapy and radiation therapy.
+Radiation oncologist, and oncology team at UPMC Hillman Cancer Center in Williamsport, created a personalized treatment plan for John, including chemotherapy and radiation therapy.

 John’s treatment began on January 26, 2018.
 His chemotherapy and radiation therapy treatments were done over a seven-week period.
 John became very comfortable at the UPMC Hillman Cancer Center because he was there almost every day.
 He had radiation therapy five days a week and chemotherapy every Thursday.